 My son needs a transcript, but he has a hold on his record.
 Can he still get a transcript today?

 No. Transcripts are not available to students with holds on their records.
 Although we make every attempt to inform students that we cannot issue transcripts if they have a hold, it is the student's responsibility to check ONE.UF and to clear any holds before they order transcripts.
 If the hold is cleared within 60 days of the order, the transcript will be processed automatically.
 If the hold is not cleared, any payment received will be forfeited and a new request with payment will be required.

 Will I recieve a tuition bill?

 For information on deadlines and calculating tuition, please visit University Bursar.
-Individual student information can be accessed from the Financial Services link on ISIS.
+Individual student information can be accessed from the Financial Services link on ONE.UF.